m-r-tanha/PreWave-code/README.md

 # PreWave-code

 **This code challenge has been done with re, Pandas, NumPy, request, and JSON packages**
+#### Problem:
+Write a program which can query the data, given by the api for testAlerts, and determines in which alert a query term occurs.
+The query terms you can obtain from the testQueryTerm api.
+The final product is a list of the matches and needs to contain at least the alert id and the id of the extracted terms.
+The choice of the coding language and the data format of the output list is your choice.
+Do not write duplicate matches in that list.

 ## Considered Challenges
 - [x] The contents (text in Alert) might be empty -  It is considered